tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 <a href="http://bit.ly/ZFYI0T"><img src="{{ "/images/restapicourse/mars_bubble.jpg" | prepend: site.baseurl }}" alt="API doc world is like Mars" /></a>

-## Increasing learning materials about API documentation
+## Learning materials about API doc are scarce

 Realizing there was a need for more information, I guest-edited a special issue of Intercom dedicated to API documentation.